 According to the Centers for Disease Control and Prevention, more than 6 million Americans have heart failure.
 Researchers from NYU Langone who led the study say people with heart failure are known to be at higher risk of death while hospitalized, from pneumonia or blood clots in the lungs, and particularly just before, during, or soon after surgery (perioperative).

-“Our study highlights the need for physicians to take a close look at a patient’s medical history for signs and symptoms of heart failure before any elective surgery,” says study senior investigator Jeffrey S. Berger, MD, an associate professor in the Leon H. Charney Division of Cardiology and the Department of Surgery at NYU Langone Health.
+“Our study highlights the need for physicians to take a close look at a patient’s medical history for signs and symptoms of heart failure before any elective surgery,” says study senior investigator Jeffrey S. Berger, MD, an associate professor in the Leon H. Charney Division of Cardiology and the Department of Surgery at NYU Langone Health and director of NYU Langone’s Center for the Prevention of Cardiovascular Disease.
 “And when heart failure is found, patients should consult a cardiologist to manage their risks before going into the operating room,” he adds.

 For the study, investigators analyzed patient records from the National Inpatient Sample database of more than 21 million hospitalized patients from 2012 to 2014.
 The analysis included men and women from all 50 states.
 The average age of those with heart failure was 72, while those without were much younger, at 54.